 A scam because the companies still attempting to sell you those services know that they are now complete rip offs.

-Because in this day and age, the only two engines that matter – Google and Bing (and some may argue Yahoo, but it’s powered by Bing) – will find and index (put into their results) almost anything all on their own.
+Because in this day and age, there are only two engines that matter: Google and Bing (and some may argue Yahoo, but Bing powers it).
+Both will find and index (put into their results) almost anything on their own.

-Whether or not you actually rank for the words you want to comes down to building quality inbound links to your site.
+Whether or not you rank for whatever keywords you want to has nothing to do with being indexed.
+Ranking is dependent on building quality inbound links and (non-Google) traffic to your site.

-They not only won’t help – but now they can actually HURT you
+They not only won't help – they can hurt you

-It used to just be that these services weren’t “harmful” – just simply useless.
-But in the post Penguin era (Penguin is the name of a filter Google created to punish sites that have a lot of what they consider crappy links), they have the potential to be dangerous.
+It used to be that these services weren't “harmful.”
+Instead, they were simply useless.
+However, in the post-Penguin era, they have the potential to be dangerous.
+(Penguin is the name of a filter Google created to punish sites with bad links.)

 A lot of these services also offer to submit you to hundreds or thousands of directories.
-Not only will almost all of these directories never send you a single qualified visitor, but getting a ton of links from said crappy directories can actually hurt your ability to rank in the REAL search engines.
+Not only will almost all of these directories never send a single qualified visitor, but getting links from them can hurt your ability to rank in the real search engines.

-Planning to purchase those add on “FFA links”?
+Are you also planning to purchase the add-on free for all (FFA) links?
 You might as well light any chance you have of ever ranking in Google on fire and walk away now.